-There are 2 operators that run from Cebu to Siquijor, with 6 departures per day.
-If you decide to take a Ferry, you can take the Standard, Tourist, and Business options.
+There are 2 operators that run from Cebu to Siquijor, with 2 departures per day.
+If you decide to take a ferry, you can take the Tourist, Business, and Standard options.

 The region of Central Visayas in the Philippines is home to fascinating history, stunning coastlines, and intriguing nature.
 In this region, there are several islands worth visiting.
 After the relaxation and historical exploration of Cebu, a great next pick is Siquijor.
 Like many islands in the Philippines, the coastline is made up of soft sand beaches and exquisite diving spots.
 What makes Siquijor unique is the beautiful nature and wildlife which is a wonder to behold.

 Thousands of fireflies light up the night with a magical glow, which led to the first Spanish settlers calling it ‘The Island of Fire’.
 Other natural wonders include the enchanted 400-year old Balete tree and the exhilarating swimming spot at Cambugahay Falls.
 You can also enjoy an array of butterfly species in the Butterfly Sanctuary in Cang-apa village.
 The short climb up to Quesol Mountain Viewpoint will deliver expansive views of Siquijor.

 Getting from Cebu to Siquijor is easy by ferry travel.
 There are a few operators to choose from with different class and price options.
 Some ferry trips from Cebu to Siquijor are made up of a connection on Bohol Island, amounting to two ferry trips that last around 1.5 to 2 hours for each leg of the journey.
 Some ferry journeys are longer but provide beds for heightened comfort.
 The ferry rides between islands are a great way to admire these picturesque coastlines while getting the chance to meet other travelers on the journey.